Here is a collection of tools and resources for consumers, patients and carers, as well as health professionals, on pain management services.

 The NSW Health Agency for Clinical Innovation has developed online tools to guide the assessment and management of pain.

-Screening for dependence: the Routine Opioid Outcomes Monitoring (ROOM) Tool is a screening tool for prescription opioid dependence, developed specifically to use in primary care settings.
+Screening for dependence: the Routine Opioid Outcomes Monitoring (ROOM) Tool (pdf, 180KB) is a screening tool for prescription opioid dependence, developed specifically to use in primary care settings.

 National Centre for Education and Training on Addiction

 A short resource addresses several key issues related to pharmaceutical opioids.